Table of Contents here.

 As a boy, Hopper had loved to ride his skateboard uptown on Saturday mornings and spend hours in this library.
 He loved the sight and smell of books.
 Every time he entered the reading room, he felt the weight of all the knowledge contained therein.
 He relished that feeling and yearned for it when he was away.
 He imagined adding to the weight and that — long after he had died — people would walk into this room and remember that Hopper Tilley-Blandin was a man who had walked on this planet through the weight of the books he had written.

-Hopper prepared to call his sister Silver in Washington DC.
-She had sent him a cryptic message about her love life and asked him to call.
-Then he felt a tap on his shoulder; when he turned around, he was greeted by a smile and a hug from his high school classmate Dilly.
+Hopper prepared to call Silver after listening to the cryptic message about her love life.
+Then he felt a tap on his shoulder; when he turned around, he was greeted by a smile and a hug from Dilly herself.

 Hopper considered how to respond to this surprise from his past.
-“And you, Dilly, look like a woman who wants every day to last 48 hours,” he said.
+“And you look like a woman who wants every day to last 48 hours,” he said.
 “By the way, I ran into Chasen earlier today.”
-Chasen Whitney, whom his sister Olympia had loved and who was now calling himself Blazes, had claimed to be dating Dilly.

 Dilly took Hopper’s breath away just as she had when they were younger.
 His relationship with Dilly was the only one that Ingrid had resented while they were married.